Financial support for higher education students

 See also the Commons Library casework article Financial support for higher education students.

 Ukrainians with permission to be in the UK under the Ukraine schemes can apply to extend their visa for a further 18 months under the Ukraine Permission Extension Scheme.
-Applications for the scheme will open in early 2025, ahead of the expiry dates for visas granted under the original Ukraine schemes.

 Students, or prospective students, whose study would extend beyond their Ukraine scheme visa can also apply for a student visa so they can stay in the UK until the end of their course.
 People considering this should consult their university’s international student advisers or a qualified immigration lawyer.

-While visas through the Ukraine schemes are free, a student visa currently costs £490, applicants must pay the healthcare surcharge, and successful applicants have restricted rights to work in the UK and no recourse to public funds.
+While visas through the Ukraine schemes are free, applicants must pay for a student visa, as well as having to pay the healthcare surcharge.
+Successful applicants also have restricted rights to work in the UK and no recourse to public funds.
 A visa under the Ukraine schemes does not have these additional restrictions.
+Switching to a student visa may allow students to subsequently qualify for a Graduate visa although a Graduate visa does not lead to permanent residence.

 Ukrainian students studying at Ukrainian institutions remotely from the UK are not eligible for student finance.
 This reflects the rule that most British students similarly cannot access maintenance support when studying by distance learning in the UK.
 Like their peers at UK universities, Ukrainians studying remotely cannot claim Universal Credit unless they are studying part time or meet the exemption criteria.

 The Child Poverty Action Group (CPAG) has raised concerns with the Department for Work and Pensions about the number of Ukrainian students continuing courses remotely with limited assistance.
-In November 2022, it said it was aware of Jobcentre Plus offices “in some cases applying ‘work-arounds’ such as treating courses as part-time.”
+In November 2022, it said it was aware of Jobcentre Plus offices “in some cases applying ‘work-arounds’ such as treating courses as part-time”.

 The Department for Education has said students should speak with their university in Ukraine to understand what support might be available to them for continuing their studies, such as through the UK twinning programme (see below for more information).